mikedilger/solvent/README.md

 These kinds of calculations are useful in the following example situations:
 * System package management: packages depending on other packages
-* Build systems such as 'make' or 'cargo' to handle dependencies (note: neither cargo nor rustc use dglr)
+* Build systems such as 'make' or 'cargo' to handle dependencies (note: neither cargo nor rustc use solvent)
 * Complex software configurations such as Linux kernel configurations
-* Database schema upgrades which don't need to be strictly sequential (e.g. multiple developers working on separate git branches being able to commit database schema upgrades independently, without merge conflicts) -- the author wrote dlgr for this purpose.
+* Database schema upgrades which don't need to be strictly sequential (e.g. multiple developers working on separate git branches being able to commit database schema upgrades independently, without merge conflicts) -- the author wrote solvent for this purpose.

 ## Other Details
 While elements (nodes) are registered as slices (&str) and slices of